Ivy League: Pre-Ivy League

+In 1899, Washington University in St. Louis held a national design competition for a new campus.
+The Philadelphia firm Cope & Stewardson, known for their work at the University of Pennsylvania and Princeton University, won with a design based on Collegiate Gothic quadrangles inspired by the universities of Oxford and Cambridge.
+Walter Cope and John Stewardson were both professors at the University of Pennsylvania; Stewardson attended both Harvard and Penn.
+William Greenleaf Eliot, a cofounder (who later served as chancellor) was a graduate of the Harvard Divinity School.

-A plurality of the Ivy League schools have identifiable Protestant roots.
+The majority of the Ivy League schools have identifiable Protestant roots.
 Harvard, Yale, and Dartmouth all held early associations with the Congregationalists.
 Princeton was financed by New Light Presbyterians, though originally led by a Congregationalist.
 Brown was founded by Baptists, though the university's charter stipulated that students should enjoy "full liberty of conscience."
 Columbia was founded by Anglicans, who composed 10 of the college's first 15 presidents.
 Penn and Cornell were officially nonsectarian, though Protestants were well represented in their respective founding.
 In the early nineteenth century, the specific purpose of training Calvinist ministers was handed off to theological seminaries, but a denominational tone and religious traditions including compulsory chapel often lasted well into the twentieth century.

 "Ivy League" is sometimes used as a way of referring to an elite class, even though institutions such as Cornell University were among the first in the United States to reject racial and gender discrimination in their admissions policies.
 This dates back to at least 1935.
 Novels and memoirs attest this sense, as a social elite; to some degree independent of the actual schools.